(02) 9192 1600

 • Reducing Forehead Creases: Brow lift surgery may be performed to reduce the appearance of horizontal lines and furrows on the forehead.

-• Elevating Sagging Brows: The procedure can potentially elevate sagging brows that are hooding the upper eyelids.
+• Elevating Brows: The procedure can potentially elevate brows that are hooding the upper eyelids which can sometimes cause vision issues.

 • Reducing Frown Lines: It may also be effective in reducing frown lines, or the vertical creases that develop between the eyebrows.